5. Unconformity

 A sediment is a mass of material that originates from the weathering and or erosion of the earth’s surface substances which, in the majority of cases, have been transported and deposited elsewhere.
 Naturally, the transporting agents are the same as those that cause the erosion, that is, wind, ice and water.
 These different transporting agents, acting within various environments, will give the sediments distinctive characteristics, termed facies.
 As such, the interpretation of a sedimentary succession consists on the identification of their respective depositional environments and the history of the various sedimentation stages.
 It is therefore useful to group the different parts of a stratigraphic column according to the different transporting agents as well as the environments under which they were deposited.
 The larger the differences between the depositional conditions across a sedimentary pile, the more likely it will be that a non-depositional cycle separates them.
 Hence these breaks are ideal markers for stratigraphic groupings.

 These surfaces are termed unconformities and the American Geological Institute Glossary defines them as the break in the geological record where a rock unit is overlain by another that is not next in the stratigraphic sequence.
-That is, the surface of that break represents an interruption of the cycle of sedimentation caused by a cycle of no sedimentation and, or weathering as well as erosion.
+That is, the surface representing that break denotes an interruption of the cycle of sedimentation caused by a period of no sedimentation and, or weathering as well as erosion.

 For in depth stratigraphic studies, unconformities are rated according to the time span and areal extent which they cover.
 An inter-regional unconformity tends to cover wide areas, separating distinctly different depositional episodes, occurring during significantly different time periods.
 The other unconformities which only cover limited areas mainly at the edge of sedimentary basins are termed intra-formational unconformities.
 For the purpose of this presentation, unconformities will simply be subdivide into: